-In order to demonstrate the phase changes of the Co9S8 structure using molecular dynamics, we superimposed the total radial distribution functions of Co9S8 bulk at different temperatures in Figure 1.
+In order to demonstrate the phase changes of the Co2S8 structure using molecular dynamics, we superimposed the total radial distribution functions of Co9S8 bulk at different temperatures in Figure 2.
 The total magnified RDFs indicate that as the temperature increases, the peaks become broader and the number of peaks decreased.
 Furthermore, the total RDFs show that between 300 and 900 K, the second and third peaks (denoted by B and C, respectively) are well-defined and approach each other.
 However, at 1100 K the peaks coalesce, and the combined peak (denoted by D) remains in the same position at 1300 K. This is the temperature range where Co9S8 undergoes phase change from normal to high form pentlandite according to experimental work of Kitakaze & Sugaki [18].
-They reckoned that the high form of cobalt pentlandite is stable up to $930^{\circ} \pm 3 ^{\circ}C (1203 \text{ K} \pm 3 \text{ K})$, where it breaks down to a mixture of cobalt monosulfide (Fe- and Ni-free end-member of monosulfide solid-solution) and liquid in an incongruent melting reaction.
-They finally observed that, remnant cobalt monosulfide melts completely at $1069^{\circ} \pm 5 \text{ °C}$ (1342 $\pm 5 \text{ K}$).
-Indeed our simulations (Figure 1) confirm the molten phase at 1500 K, since the height of the coalesced peak is reduced, which is further in agreement with the total energy versus temperature (Figure 4.4) anomalous enhancement above 1400 K. At a higher temperature of 1900 K the height of the coalesced peak is further reduced showing a completely molten structure.
+They reckoned that the high form of cobalt pentlandite is stable up to $930^{\circ} \pm 3 \text{ °C}$ (1203 K $\pm 3 \text{ K}$), where it breaks down to a mixture of cobalt monosulfide (Fe- and Ni-free end-member of monosulfide solid-solution) and liquid in an incongruent melting reaction.
+They finally observed that remnant cobalt monosulfide melts completely at $1069^{\circ} \pm 5 \text{ °C}$ (1342 $\pm 5 \text{ K}$).
+Indeed our simulations (Figure 2) confirm the molten phase at 1500 K, since the height of the coalesced peak is reduced.
+At a higher temperature of 1900 K the height of the coalesced peak is further reduced showing a completely molten structure.
 The first peak of the RDF gives a radial distance of approximately 2.15 Å at 300 up to 900 K and 2.17 Å at 1100 K up to 1500 K. The radial distance is close to the experimental interatomic distance of Co-S on the tetrahedral site which is 2.13 Å. The second and third peaks give approximately 3.45 Å and 3.97 Å, respectively at 300 K up to 900 K. At 1100 K up to 1500 K the second and third peaks combine to give one peak of approximately 3.61 Å. The radial distance is close to the EXAFS measurement interatomic distance of Co-Co on the tetrahedral site which is 3.54 Å [18].
 Hence it may be deduced that the phase change from the normal to high form pentlandite is associated with the movement of Co on the tetrahedral sites.
 The ability of the interatomic potentials to reproduce the complex high temperature phase change of pentlandite and to elucidate atoms participating in such change demonstrates the robustness of the potentials.

-Figure 2: The total radial distribution functions of the Co_9S_8 bulk structure at different temperatures.
+Figure 2: The total radial distribution functions of the Co_9S_8 bulk structure at (a) different temperatures and (b) magnified RDFs showing the coalescing of the adjacent Co-Co tetrahedral peaks.